+(6) ERCOT shall disaggregate the AORDC developed pursuant to paragraph (5) above into individual ASDCs for each Ancillary Service product as follows:

+(a) The ASDC for all Reg-Up in the Ancillary Service Plan shall use the highest price portion of the AORDC;

+(b) The ASDC for all RRS in the Ancillary Service Plan shall use the highest price portion of the remaining AORDC after removing the portion of the AORDC that was used for the Reg-Up ASDC;

+(c) The ASDC for all ECRS in the Ancillary Service Plan shall use the highest price portion of the remaining AORDC after removing the portions of the AORDC that were used for the Reg-Up and RRS ASDCs;

+(d) The ASDC for Non-Spin shall use the remaining portion of the remaining AORDC after removing the portions of the AORDC that were used for the Reg-Up, RRS, and ECRS ASDCs.

+(7) Each ASDC will be represented by a 100-point linear approximation to the corresponding part of the AORDC.
+Fewer points may be used for cases where it would not result in decreased accuracy in representing the corresponding part of the AORDC.

+(8) Should the PNM exceed the PNM threshold per MW-year, as described in Protocol Section 4.4.11.1, Scarcity Pricing Mechanism, the AORDC used in determining the individual ASDCs will be adjusted to reflect the updated value of VOLL for the remainder of the annual Resource adequacy cycle.
+The AORDC will be reset to use the HCAP for DAM at the start of the next calendar year.

 4.5.1 DAM Clearing Process

 (1) At 1000 in the Day-Ahead, ERCOT shall start the Day-Ahead Market (DAM) clearing process.
 If the processing of DAM bids and offers after 0900 is significantly delayed or impacted by a failure of ERCOT software or systems that directly impacts the DAM, ERCOT shall post a Notice as soon as practicable on the Market Information System (MIS) Public Area, in accordance with paragraph (1) of Section 4.1.2, Day-Ahead Process and Timing Deviations, extending the start time of the execution of the DAM clearing process by an amount of time at least as long as the duration of the processing delay plus ten minutes.
 In no event shall the extension exceed more than one hour from when the processing delay is resolved.